dongyaoz/EECS-545-Project/mean_teacher/README.md

 also work: conda install pytorch==1.7.1 torchvision==0.8.2 torchaudio==0.7.2 cudatoolkit=11.0 -c pytorch

-I used 2 Titan Xp GPUs.
+original repo used 2 Titan Xp GPUs.
 Average training time is 3 hours for hybrid network and 1 hour for other networks.

 ### Dataset
  remainder: I didn't include the shell, but the three folders under "...\data-local\images\cifar\cifar10\by-image" should be \train, \test, and \val